haotian-liu/LLaVA/README.md

 ## Citation

-If you find LLaVA useful for your your research and applications, please cite using this BibTeX:
+If you find LLaVA useful for your research and applications, please cite using this BibTeX:
 ```bibtex
 @misc{liu2023llava,
       title={Visual Instruction Tuning},